 Clinically dosed means that the dosage of an ingredient used in a product is the same as that used in a clinical study or setting.
 Most ingredients used in supplements have a clinical range (8).

 Clinical range refers to a bracket of quantity or doses within which the ingredient is effective.
 Anything lower than the clinical dose will not be effective, while anything above can lead to toxicity or even an overdose.

 Clinical doses are standard, making it easy to verify the effectiveness of active ingredients in a product.
-Check the mass of the active ingredient against the recommended clinical dose to establish whether the dose is within the clinical range.
+First, check the mass of the active ingredient against the recommended clinical dose to establish whether the dose is within the clinical range.

 The Bottom Line

 Despite what unscrupulous manufacturers may say, products with proprietary blends are nothing but glorified placebos.
-Given the fairy dusting of key ingredients, there is no way products with proprietary ingredients work.
+Given the fairy dusting of key ingredients, there are no way products with proprietary ingredients work.

 Do not fall for the catchy marketing slogans and wild claims used to promote proprietary blends.
-To save your money, protect your health, and have peace of mind, steer clear proprietary blends.
+Instead, to save your money, protect your health, and have peace of mind, steer clear proprietary blends.